Professor Susie Nash

 Recent publications

-• ‘No Sorrow like unto my Sorrow’ Philip the Bold, the Great Cross at the Chartreuse de Champmol and the Battle of Nicopolis’, The Burlington Magazine, July 2024
+• ‘No Sorrow Like unto my Sorrow.
+Philip the Bold, the Great Cross at Champmol and the Battle of Nicopolis’, The Burlington Magazine, October 2024, pp. 997-1027.

 • ‘Inventory as Royal Object.
 Charles V and the Enumeration of Kingship’, The Medieval Book as Object, Harlaxton Medieval Studies, ed.
 J. Luxford, Donnington 2021